survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 ```

 If you run the application, you should see a new message on the button.

-T> [webpack-conditional-loader](https://www.npmjs.com/package/webpack-conditional-loader) performs something similar based on code comments.
-It can be used to eliminate entire blocks of code.

 T> `webpack.EnvironmentPlugin(["NODE_ENV"])` is a shortcut that allows you to refer to environment variables.
 It uses `DefinePlugin` underneath, and you can achieve the same effect by passing `process.env.NODE_ENV`.